llchrisll/ROTPDocs/docs/guides/client/enchantui.md

+!!! note
-Note: This will only explain the client side.
+	This will only explain the client side.
 ___

 The Enchant UI was introduced with 2021-10-28 and first used with Episode 18 content.